 The Area Planning approach includes two types of Area Plans.
 The first type is for the two Regional Centers of Downtown and East Village.
-Neighborhood Character Studies are focused on areas of the community with mainly Neighborhood place types assigned in the Preferred Growth Scenario.
-Neighborhood Area Plans should include geographies with Neighborhood Place Type designations.
+Neighborhood Character Studies are focused on areas of the community with mainly Neighborhood place types assigned in the Preferred Growth Scenario and include locations with Neighborhood Place Type designations.
 Planning can, and should, include other Place Types nearby to help ensure connectivity, compatibility, and a cohesive development pattern.